What better way to get children to connect with nature than to take the classroom outdoors!

 INFORMATION FOR SCHOOLS

-Since 2011 Father Nature has completed outdoor classrooms for Allen Edwards School, Boutcher Primary (Southwark), Durand Academy, Heathbrook Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
-Current projects include five more projects in Lambeth.
+Since 2011 Father Nature has completed outdoor classrooms, developed the outdoor areas or created road safety planters for Allen Edwards School, Boutcher Primary (Southwark), Clapham Manor Primary, Durand Academy, Graveney Secondary School, Heathbrook Primary School, Immanuel Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, St Helen’s Catholic School (Brixton), Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
+Current projects include five more projects in Lambeth and Wandsworth.
 If you would like to visit one of our completed Outdoor classroom sites then we will happily arrange a visit.
-Please call our landscape designer Crispin Swayne on 077962 41970 or email us at email@example.com.
+Please call our landscape designer James Swayne on 077962 41970 or email us at email@example.com.

 How will an Outdoor Classroom benefit my school?

-An outdoor classroom, filled with covered learning areas, secret dens, bug houses, play equipment made from natural materials, raised beds and greenhouse for growing fruit and veg, composter and irrigation system for plant health – all this will become your school’s best resource for outdoor play and learning about nature, food growing, healthy cooking and eating and sustainability.
+An outdoor classroom, filled with covered learning areas, secret dens, mud kitchens, bug houses, play equipment made from natural materials, raised beds and greenhouse for growing fruit and veg, pizza oven, composter and irrigation system for plant health – all this will become your school’s best resource for outdoor play and learning about nature, food growing, healthy cooking and eating and sustainability.

 Father Nature keeps the national curriculum in mind at all times and will build your school an outdoor space that will give your teachers a platform to bring life to any subject be it Science, English, Maths or Design & Technology.
 Pupils learn well outdoors and Ofsted and the Council for Learning Outside the Classroom rightly promote outdoor learning based on wide research that children benefit at every level with improved health as well physical, emotional and social skills.